EzraWolf/Helium/README.md

 # Helium-Lang

-A handwritten, soon-to-be self compiled language.
+A handwritten, soon-to-be self-compiled language.

-Helium's main goal is to bring declarative, yet powerful code to compiled languages.
-There are a vast amount of wonderful compiled languages, yet not many are declarative, let alone without their flaws.
+Helium's goal is to bring declarative yet powerful code to compiled languages.
+There are a lot of great compiled languages, yet not many are declarative, let alone without their flaws.

+## Getting started
+No external dependencies are required to install Helium.
+The Helium-Py compiler is purely written in Python.

+1. Clone or download the git repository
+2. Install Python 3.7 or above
+3. Execute `python main.py path/to/your/<file>`

 ## Code examples: